-With the new-and-improved V8, Dyson seems to have nailed the last few problems that remained in the V6 Absolute.
-But it has another vacuum out that corrects an issue that has caused arguably more heartache whilst doing the cleaning than blisters and having to look at the top of your kitchen wall units put together: vacuum cleaner toppling.
+With the new-and-improved Dyson V8 (opens in new tab), the company seems to have nailed the last few problems that remained in the Dyson V6 Absolute.
+But there's another Dyson vacuum (opens in new tab) out that corrects an issue that has caused arguably more heartache whilst doing the cleaning than blisters and having to look at the top of your kitchen wall units put together: vacuum cleaner toppling.

 We've all been there: trying to get the vacuuming done in a hurry; sharp tug on the cylinder; over it goes, like a footballer in the box after the centre back has so much as breathed on him.
 Then you can't be bothered to put it upright so you carry on vaccing, but now it's like you're pulling a dead body around.
 Oh, and now it's got caught behind the edge of the sofa.

 It's worst of all if you use a Henry vacuum cleaner, because the little bastard just keeps smiling at you after it's fallen over for the 15th time.
 What a great idea it is to put a constantly, smugly smiling face on something that causes so much irritation.
 Like a bright red Piers Morgan.